Redscale Film

 Photographic film is made of multiple layers, three of which are typically responsible for sensing the red, green, and blue hues of the visible spectrum.
 Those layers vary in their sensitivity to the light: blue is the least sensitive, and red is the most.

-On film, those layers are arranged with the blue-sensitive one facing towards the lens — thus receiving most of the light.
+On film, those layers are arranged with the blue-sensitive one facing toward the lens — thus receiving most of the light.
 The green-sensitive layer is next, receiving less light.
 The red-sensitive layer is all the way at the back, receiving the least amount of light.

 Manufacturers pay particular care to balance the layers’ sensitivities to create an accurate colour representation of reality.
 This is done by cranking up the red’s sensitivity to match the blue layer’s output.
 The result is, ideally, a naturally-looking picture.